Fiduciary Mindset: Philosophy Meets Business Model

 - Cash and debt management

-- Risk management – Proper levels of insurance with appropriate policies to protect your assets
+- Risk management – proper levels of insurance and appropriate policies to protect your assets

-Business Financial Planning: Assess business value with your personal assets.
+Business Financial Planning: Assess business value in unison with your personal assets.
 Does a gap exist between your current lifestyle and life after you leave the business?
 Is adequate protection against contingencies in place?